JPLMLIA/pdsc/README.md

 ## PyTests

 To run the pytests, you'll need to install pytest and mock.
+You can do this with "pip install pytest" and "pip install mock".

 Then, run from the upper directory:

 ```bash
 pytest